Memorial Day Through the Years: Remembering the Fallen

 By the 1890s, Memorial Day was a noteworthy holiday across much of the country, and the tradition has continued through the passing decades.
 Commemorations today range from simple ceremonies to elaborate displays, like the annual Fredericksburg National Cemetery Illumination, which lights 15,000 candles—one in honor of each soldier buried within its walls.
 We have also reinstated the traditional procession up to the cemetery on Memorial Day begun by African Americans in Fredericksburg.

-Today we gather to honor our fallen soldiers in national and private cemeteries across the country, bound back together by time and more wars and conflicts.
+On Memorial Day, we gather to honor our fallen soldiers in national and private cemeteries across the country, bound back together by time and more wars and conflicts.
 We remember women and men like Jerome Peirce and the rows of unknown soldiers who sacrificed for our futures.
 Our actions link us into the chain of love and honor passed down by generations.
 Just as Albinia Peirce and Andrew Birdsall ensured for Jerome Peirce: Never Forgotten.

 Looking for your closest national cemetery?
 Did you know that the National Park Service manages 14 cemeteries across the country?
 Read more about the national cemeteries.